BarryCarlyon/twitch_extension_tools/README.md

 Check out [more Screenshots](https://github.com/BarryCarlyon/twitch_extension_tools/tree/main/screenshots)

-## Installation
+## Installation and updates

 This is an Electron App, so it maybe installed from the GitHub [releases tab](https://github.com/BarryCarlyon/twitch_extension_tools/releases).
-It should also update from GitHub as new versions are released on GitHub.
-(Needs testing as I've never done Electron updates via GitHub)

-It is Code Signed with the Publisher `Barry Carlyon`
+The Windows Build is Code Signed with the Publisher `Barry Carlyon` The Mac Builds are Code Signed with Apple Cerficates that identify `Barry Carlyon`

 You can download the latest version, for Windows and Mac from here on GitHub under [releases](https://github.com/BarryCarlyon/twitch_extension_tools/releases).
 These builds will self update